 WHAT TO DO IF YOUR FENCE IS OLD AND GRAY

-Even if your wood fence is old and gray, you can help it come to life again.
+Even if your wood fence is old and gray, you can help bring it to life again.

 - Use a power washer to remove the “old skin.”
 (Make sure the pressure washer is rated 1500-2000 psi and use a fan spray.)